 3. Build a strong team

 A bright external picture is not a guarantee of success.
-It is important how the company treats employees.
-If your image contradicts the actual atmosphere in the company, it damages the reputation.
-It is not necessary to embellish reality with the candidates.
+How the company treats its employees is equally important.
+If your image contradicts the actual atmosphere in the company, it damages reputation.
+However, it is not necessary to embellish reality with the candidates.
 It is better to start working from the heart of the company – your own team. n addition, you can also create a branded T-shirt design and gift it to employees for more engagement.

 Talk about your team’s daily routine to reach an outside audience.
-You may broadcast their values and strengths via Instagram account and a YouTube channel.
+You can broadcast their values and strengths via Instagram account or a YouTube channel.
 This approach will allow the candidates to understand in what culture they will have to work.

 4. Conduct a survey

-It makes sense to start a brand audit with a simple but extremely important step; employee engagement surveys .
-Ask your employees if they are satisfied with the work.
-It is vital to find out what they would like to change.
-It will help you identify the problem and understand how to improve the situation.
-So you can reduce turnover and attract more talents from the market.
+It makes sense to start a brand audit with a simple but extremely important step: employee engagement surveys .
+Ask your employees if they are satisfied with the work; it is vital to find out what they would like to change.
+That will help you identify problems and understand how to improve the situation.
+As a result, you can reduce turnover and attract more talents from the market.

 5. Prepare brand ambassadors